TomLiDev/mushroom-mapper/README.md

 EPIC 1 - Project Set Up

-This epic incorporates the user stories requird for the initial project set up and initial deployment.
+This epic incorporates the user stories required for the initial project set up and initial deployment.
 This epic and the user stories within was the first to be completed.

 - Install Django and other necessary libraries
 - Ensure env.py and other sensitive information kept secure
-- Succesfully deploy via Heroku early prior to main development effort
+- Successfully deploy via Heroku early prior to main development effort

 EPIC 2 - Create Project Documentation